nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+1. User requests to rename tag
+2. AddressBook shows a list of persons with the tag
+3. AddressBook requests for confirmation
+4. User confirms rename command
+5. AddressBook renames tag for the list of persons
+Use case ends.

+**Extensions**

+2a.
+No person has the tags

+> 2a1.
+AddressBook shows an error message <br>
+> Use case ends

+4a.
+The user decides not to rename

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.